zynayumi/libzynayumi/README.md

   - 7: UnisonDownArp, like MonoDownArp with all voices in unison.
   - 8: UnisonRndArp, like MonoRndArp with all voices in unison.

+- **Tone sync**: whether the phase of the tone oscillator gets reset to *Tone phase* when a new on note is created.

+- **Tone phase**: phase of the tone oscillator.
+Ranges from 0.0 to 1.0.

 - **Tone time**: time in second the square voice is played.
 Ranges from 0.0 to +inf.